A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 Congratulations!
-Your site is installed and you have applied a bunch of essential settings to your dashboard, to make it more professional.
-But you’re only at the beginning of the path.
+Your site is installed and you have applied a number of essential settings to your dashboard, to make it more professional.
+But you're only at the beginning of the path.
 Next step?
 The design.

 II – A professional website requires a careful design